-Best known as the “Show Me” state, Missouri is well-known for its Midwestern hospitality and rich culture.
-The state may be lesser known for its extensive retirement benefits, but Missouri this often overlooked retirement destination offers an affordable senior living experience with an abundance of opportunity.
+What makes Missouri one of the best places to retire?
+Known as the “Show Me” state, Missouri is well-known for its Midwestern hospitality and rich culture.
+Located in the heart of America, Missouri is where southern hospitality, midwestern charm, and the promise of adventure in the west come together.
+Reknowned for its beauty, rich history, and die-hard sports fans, Missouri is also an often overlooked retirement destination that offers an affordable senior living experience with an abundance of opportunity.

 10 Reasons For Retirement In Missouri